The Corporate Immigration Review: Belgium

 Finally, owing to the increasing role of the European Union in corporate immigration matters, the regional authorities will have to take into consideration the legislation and case law of EU administrative, legislative and judicial bodies.
 That said, owing to greater regional flexibility, the new setup may allow for some interesting developments in the mid to long term.
 For the same reasons, these developments are expected to provide even more efficient legislative and policy tools to increase the attractiveness of the Belgian regions from a corporate immigration perspective.

-More generally, although Belgium is keen on remaining attractive to the typical corporate immigration stakeholder, the recent overhauling of some of its general immigration rules may have some impact on professionally active individuals and their accompanying dependants.
+More generally, although Belgium is keen on remaining attractive to the typical corporate immigration stakeholder, the recent overhauling of some of its general immigration rules may have some impact on professionally active individuals and their accompanying dependents.
 In that regard, stakeholders must be aware of:

 - the extension of the maximum processing time of family reunification registrations (i.e., nine months, theoretically extendable by two additional periods of three months), requiring timely assistance with a view to mitigating practical relocation misunderstandings or hindrances;